 I am a theoretical astrophysicist working at the intersection between electromagnetic and gravitational wave astronomy.
 My work combines theoretical and data-driven modeling techniques to explore binary systems of stellar remnants—white dwarfs, neutron stars, and black holes—as tools for multi-messenger astronomy.
 The main aim of my research is to gain new insights into our Galaxy’s structure and evolutionary history via multi-messenger observations.

-I am a postdoctoral fellow at the Max Planck Institute for Astrophysics (Garching, Germany) since September 2022.
-I am an active member of the LISA Consortium and one of the current chairs of the LISA Astrophysics working group.
-In 2024, I was appointed by ESA to be part of the LISA Science Team.
-While waiting for LISA, I explore the potential to learn more about these binaries from optical observations provided by the Gaia mission.
+I am a LISA scientist working at SRON (Space Research Organisation Netherlands, Leiden, the Netherlands) the since January 2026.
+I am also part of the ESA's LISA Science Team and an active member of the LISA Consortium.
+While waiting for LISA, I explore the potential to learn more about these binaries from optical observations provided by the Gaia mission and ground-based electromagnetic observatories.

 I am an advocate for promoting early-career scientists and one of the co-founders of the LISA early-career-scientists working group, which has been successfully active since 2019.
 I am also an art enthusiast and often like to view my work through the lens of art.
 You can find out more about my Research and my Art&Science projects.